ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

    1. SCIM action - SCIM Client performs Active/Delta Pull

 #### Multi-Tenant Resource Creator/Updater (RC/RU)
  It only differs from the Single-Tenant Resource Creator/Updater (RC/RU) by supporting multiple tenants.
-A typically would be an HR SaaS aplication.
+A typically would be an HR SaaS application.

 ##### Multi-Tenant Resource Creator/Updater that is the SCIM Client
  It is common today for the SCIM Client, typically performing the roles of RC (Resource Creator) and RU (Resource Updater), to perform CRUD operations on the database of the RS (Resource Subscriber) or RM (Resource Manager) using the Active Push method.
 This action delivers SCIM Resource Object (SRO) and their SCIM Resource Object Attribute (SROA) from a multi-tenant provision service to a consumer.